-This blog post is written by Anudini Wijayarathna, Master’s student in Rural Development & Natural Resource Management at SLU.
+This blog post was first published at SIANI and is written by Anudini Wijayarathna, Master’s student in Rural Development & Natural Resource Management at SLU.